RobVortex11/GRATITUDE-JOURNAL-NEW-1/gratitude.md

 I am grateful to everyone at Pursuit.
 There's a solid and strong community here: people share, prepare, cook food for us!
 Help us when we are stock and make suggestions when we have questions.
 I am very grateful to all of them!
 I am happy to know that my growth since the program has started is noticeable in my circle of freinds and is making some changes in the way I think about building.
 I love learning!
 Thanks to all of those who made a contribution to my growth, because of you, I am a better person!
+Sometimes I wonder, what if I hadn't come to Pursuit? how different would my skill set be?
+I am thankful